khangltt2003/COSC4353-volunteer/README.md

 **Step 1: Navigate to the Backend**

 Open the terminal in Visual Studio Code.
-If you're currently in the frontend, navigate to the backend by running:
+If you're currently in the root directory, navigate to the backend by running:
 ```bash
 cd backend
 ```